The exhibit features a selection of fine and decorative European arts from the museum's permanent collection.

-The works come from the primary mask-producing regions of Mexico where dance performances commonly accompany religious rituals and civic events. $5-$10; free for children 4 years old and under; free on Tuesdays from 5-9 p.m.
+Featuring works from mask-producing regions of Mexico where dance performances commonly accompany religious rituals and civic events.